oguzhanatas/oguzhanatas.github.io/index.md

 Now, I'm working on "chemical formation and evolution of the solar neighborhood" and my thesis topic related to it.
 Also, I'm interested in high-energy astrophysics.
 Therefore, I've contributed to some studies.

-During my studies I prefer to use Python.
+When required I prefer to use Python.
+I'm able to use most of statistical packages and I can easily adapt new ones.
+Also, I can create a package in line with the requirement.

 ### Contact